Rockland County Felony DWI Lawyer

 - Vehicular assault, manslaughter, and homicide

-Individuals can face even harsher felony charges for DWI in some circumstances.
+Individuals can face even harsher felony charges for drunk driving in some circumstances.
 For example, charges of first and second-degree vehicular assault and aggravated vehicular assault are felony charges, as are DWI manslaughter charges.
-A felony DWI lawyer in Rockland County can provide much-needed legal guidance and advice to those facing these charges.
+A lawyer in Rockland County could provide much-needed legal guidance and advice to those facing felony DWI charges.

 A Class E felony conviction for a second DWI offense within ten years can include a fine ranging from $1,000 to $5,000, five days to four years of incarceration, and a license revocation of 18 months or more.
 Under certain circumstances, instead of the minimum five days of incarceration, individuals may be able to perform 30 days of community service.
 Court surcharges and yearly fees or assessments through the Department of Motor Vehicles (DMV) also can add to the costs of a felony DWI conviction.

 A convicted driver may also need to complete a substance abuse assessment and undergo treatment at their own expense.
-The ramifications of a felony DWI conviction can be severe and expensive.
-Therefore, anyone facing these charges should get help from a felony DWI attorney in Rockland County.
+The ramifications of a felony drunk driving conviction can be severe and expensive.
+Therefore, anyone facing felony DWI charges should get help from an attorney in Rockland County.

 Call a Rockland County Felony DWI Attorney for Help